 This may be to grace their office walls, a gallery of fine art photography or someone’s Ney York loft.
 But to make this approach advantageous, you have to price your prints like an artist and not as a quick commercial win.

 4 Tips For Selling Prints

-You see, there’s a big difference between someone that chooses to sell prints in mass quantities versus someone that sells a handful to a gallery.
+You see, there’s a big difference between someone who chooses to sell prints in mass quantities versus someone who sells a handful to a gallery.
 It’s also essential to understand and appreciate how the other business models go about selling prints.

 This is just in case you decide to branch out or even mix up your business models.
 You may choose to sell a bunch of your images in large quantities while also submitting your best one for the fine art market.